 - 1 SECTION 1.
-Section 369.5 of the Welfare and Institutions - Code is amended to read: 369.5. (a) (1) If a child is adjudged a dependent child of the - 4 court under Section 300 and the child has been removed from the - 5 physical custody of the parent under Section 361, only a juvenile - 6 court judicial officer shall have authority to make orders regarding - 7 the administration of psychotropic medications for that child.
-The - 8 juvenile court may issue a specific order delegating this authority - 9 to a parent upon making findings on the record that the parent - 10 poses no danger to the child and has the capacity to authorize 11 psychotropic medications.
-Court authorization for the - 11 psychotropic medications.
-Court authorization for the 12 administration of psychotropic medication shall be based on a - 13 request from a physician, indicating the reasons for the request, a - description of the child's diagnosis and behavior, the expected - 15 results of the medication, and a description of any side effects of - 16 the medication.
+Section 369.5 of the Welfare and Institutions - Code is amended to read: 369.5. (a) (1) If a child is adjudged a dependent child of the - 4 court under Section 300 and the child has been removed from the - 5 physical custody of the parent under Section 361, only a juvenile - 6 court judicial officer shall have authority to make orders regarding - the administration of psychotropic medications for that child.
+The juvenile court may issue a specific order delegating this authority - 9 to a parent upon making findings on the record that the parent - poses no danger to the child and has the capacity to authorize - psychotropic medications.
+Court authorization for the - administration of psychotropic medication shall be based on a - 13 request from a physician, indicating the reasons for the request, a - 14 description of the child's diagnosis and behavior, the expected - 15 results of the medication, and a description of any side effects of - 16 the medication.

--3 SB 377
+-3- SB 377